sid-1998/booknotes/system-design/system-design-interview/chapter09/README.md

 In the simplified version, we're storing the URLs in a hash table.
 That is problematic as we'll run out of memory and also, in-memory doesn't persist across server reboot.

 That's why we can use a simple relational table instead:

+We can have a URL table, and store Primary Key(unique id created via Twitter's snowflake algo) , longUrl and shortURL
 ![url-table](images/url-table.png)

 ## Hash function